 4. Continuous Monitoring

-In this phase of DevOps life cycle, we monitor the performance of application.
+In this phase of the DevOps life cycle, we monitor the performance of the application.
 The important and vital information related to the software is recorded here.
 This information is then used to organize the functionalities of the entire application.
 Errors such as ‘server not reachable’ or ‘low memory’ are resolved in this phase.
-Also, the root cause of the issues are found and fixed.
-Other network-related problems are also taken care of in this phase of DevOps lifecycle.
+Also, the root cause of the issues is found and fixed.
+Other network-related problems are also taken care of in this phase of the DevOps lifecycle.

 I. What is Continuous Monitoring in DevOps